bohning/usdb_syncer/README.md

 - [pylint](https://github.com/PyCQA/pylint): Statically checks your code for errors and code smells.

 - [pytest](https://github.com/pytest-dev/pytest): Provides a framework for unit tests.
-Also doc-tests your docstrings and collects coverage information via pytest-cov.

-- [pydocstyle](https://github.com/PyCQA/pydocstyle): Checks your docstring style.
-Use Google style docstrings.

-If you don’t want to run the whole test pipeline, you can also use single commands from the pipeline, e.g., pytest.
+If you don’t want to run the whole test pipeline, you can also use single commands from the pipeline, e.g., `pytest`.
 The tools will automatically pick up the correct configuration from the `pyproject.toml` file.
-There is a nice explanatory video here that touches on some of these tools and the overall structure of a Python project.